| "Even in the Colonies, You Don’t Give Flack to a Duke"

 hadn’t shown the best judgment in picking that moment to laugh, but there

+was nothing sinister about it.
 We were getting close to the dinner break, and for a moment it looked like

 two extremely short-chipped players were going to have to wait an hour for